-The golden-colored silk of the banana spider or aptly named golden silk orb-weaver is stronger than steel and tougher than Kevlar — but it's also truly lovely to look at.
+The golden-colored silk of the banana spider — the aptly named golden silk orb-weaver — is stronger than steel and tougher than Kevlar.

 The golden silk orb-weaver, also known as the banana spider, is easily identifiable by its long lanky legs, brown or yellowish hue, and unique golden web.